Skip to content

 Copyright 2013 James Marsh

-Holston River, Tennessee – Fishing Report – October 27, 2024 Smallmouth bass fishing is good.
-Currently, the stream is flowing a lttle above a normal level and the water is stained.
+Holston River, Tennessee – Fishing Report – December 15, 2024 Good conditions exist.
+The stream is flowing at a normal level and the water is clear.
 Check out our Smallmouth Flies: https://perfectflystore.com/product-category/flies/perfect-fly-other-freshwater-flies/bass/

 Stream Conditions: